rmerkel/P/README.md

     1.3
         * Interp registers are now pl0c::Unsigned
         * Added xpl0c.sh to run regression tests
         * Added Datum, the stack data type, as a step towards adding types to pl0c and for unsigned bit operations.
+	1.3a - internal release; adding types.

 Author
     Randy Merkel, Slowly but Surly Software.